pauljeter/pauljeter-astro/src/content/blog/css-selectors-you-might-not-know-about.md

 CSS has some great selectors built-in that many developers aren't aware of.
 Knowing these can significantly simplify styling your webpages.
 You can select even and odd elements, first and last children, siblings, and more.

 In this article, we'll explore some lesser-known CSS selectors and demonstrate how to use them effectively.
-We won’t dive into common selectors like IDs and classes; instead, we'll focus on selectors that often fly under the radar.
+We won't dive into common selectors like IDs and classes; instead, we'll focus on selectors that often fly under the radar.

 Let's get started!

 ### First Line and First Letter Selectors

-- **`:first-letter`** — Style just the first letter in a paragraph.
+- **`:first-letter`** - Style just the first letter in a paragraph.
 ```css
 p:first-letter {
   font-size: 2em;